All about Blurry Vision in the Morning » blurry eyes in the morning

 In most cases, blurry vision in the morning doesn’t require treatment.
 But if you wake up with a blurry vision in one eye or both eyes due to the result of medical conditions, treatment depends on the cause.
 This condition will improve after treatment of the underlying cause of blurred vision in the morning.

 If dry eye is the cause of blurred vision, blinking a few times after waking up can re-moisten the cornea.
 Similarly, you can use lubricating eye drops to ease the effect of dry eyes.

-Check your blood sugar level regularly to get proper treatment of diabetes and to minimize the blurry vision.
-Similarly, manage to sleep in a place where the direct effect of the ceiling fan to your eyes is minimum.
+Check your blood sugar level regularly to get proper treatment for diabetes and to minimize blurry vision.
+Similarly, manage to sleep in a place where the direct effect of the ceiling fan on your eyes is minimum.

 Drink plenty of water to keep your body hydrated all the time.
 It is not good to drink alcohol before bedtime if you are constantly having the problem of blurred vision in the morning.
 Likewise, plenty amount of sleep (7-8 hours) is necessary to maintain the normal physiology of your body, including the eye.